New Jersey Lyft Accident Lawyer

 Identifying the cause of your Lyft accident is an important step in pursuing financial compensation for your injuries and medical expenses.
 The cause of the collision may point to the defendant, or the party you are attempting to hold liable (financially responsible) for your accident.

 Who Is Liable for a Lyft Accident in New Jersey?

-One of the many reasons it is important to hire a Lyft accident lawyer to represent you during an injury claim is the complex nature of the insurance system.
+One of the many reasons it is important to hire a Lyft accident lawyer to represent you during a Jersey City injury claim is the complex nature of the insurance system.
 Your lawyer can help you navigate the insurance and personal injury laws that are related to ridesharing accidents, including rules imposed by the State of New Jersey.
 This includes the state’s “choice” no-fault law and special rules for transportation services.

 What Is New Jersey’s No-Fault Rule?

 New Jersey’s no-fault rule can limit a driver’s recovery options after an automobile accident.
 If you have a basic “limited right to sue” policy, you will file a claim with your own insurance company after a car accident, regardless of fault, unless you can prove that your injuries are serious.
 If you purchased more expensive “unlimited right to sue” insurance, however, you can bring a liability lawsuit against the at-fault party, whether your injuries were minor or major.